l2beat/l2beat/packages/backend/discovery/bob/ethereum/diffHistory.md

 ## Description

 Initial discovery: BOB (build on bitcoin) is a general-purpose OP stack rollup (.97 similarity with base excluding USDC bridge).
-They are early in their rollmap but aim to offer BTC defi options a Bitcoin light client and security inheritance from Bitcoin PoW.
+They are early in their roadmap but aim to offer BTC defi options, a Bitcoin light client and security inheritance from Bitcoin PoW.

 ## Initial discovery